-Course Description:
+Course Description

 Design of custom strategies to address real-life issues in the development of biocompatible and biomimetic devices for biotechnology or biomedical applications.
-Teams work with a client in the development of projects that incorporate various aspects of biomedical engineering including instrumentation, biomechanics, bio-transport, tissue engineering and others.
+Teams work with a client in the development of projects that incorporate various aspects of biomedical engineering including instrumentation, biomechanics, biotransport, tissue engineering and others.
 Emphasizes formal engineering design principles; overview of intellectual properties, engineering ethics, risk analysis, safety in design and FDA regulations are reviewed.
-Designs and prototypes are developed in BME 4882.
-BME 4883 focuses on implementation, testing, and iteration.
+Part 1 focuses on design.